PScoriae/pierreccesario/main/content/blog/ec2-vcpu-service-quota.md

 However, if you're in a situation like us where we need to prescale our infrastructure in anticipation of a traffic spike, you'll definitely want to make a request beforehand.
 If not, at least for the savings from Spot!

-# Monitoring and Alerting EC2 vCPU Quotas
+# Monitoring and Alerting for EC2 vCPU Quotas

 Lucky for you and I, we can easily set up monitoring and alerting for these quotas' usage.
 So, I created a simple Terraform module to help us increase the quota and manage the CloudWatch alarms for us.